Cash 1 Blog

 You should understand when you should consider using an installment loan to build credit.
 Here are some of the instances when obtaining an installment loan can assist with building your credit score:

-• When you are considering buying a home, typically your FICO score needs to be above 640 for a traditional mortgage.
+- When you are considering buying a home, typically your FICO score needs to be above 640 for a traditional mortgage.
 If you want an extra boost, to show your lenders that you can borrow reliably, an installment loan can be helpful.
 Taking on debt and paying it down over time will show the bank that they can trust you.
-Missing payments, or falling behind will do the opposite, so if you take on an installment loan, be careful.
+Missing payments, or falling behind will do the opposite, so if you get any any type of installment loan, be careful.

 There are a few scenarios where getting installment will be of no help to your credit score.
 One of such scenarios is when there is an open installment loan on your credit record with timely payment record.
 In this case, getting another installment loan will be less impactful as you have already made use of the advantages of an installment loan.